aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 ### Discover saved FITS

 Automatic discovery searches database-managed FITS for the selected ASI676MC.
-It starts with the newest flagged purple frame and works backwards within the configured FITS retention period.
-The requested limit is 7 to 100 purple-frame groups.
-Discovery stops when it reaches that limit or runs out of usable evidence; it proceeds with fewer than requested when at least seven complete groups remain.
+It stages the newest eligible files and works backwards within the configured FITS retention period.
+The requested limit is 14 to 300 FITS.
+Discovery stops at that limit or the oldest retained file, and proceeds with fewer than requested whenever at least 14 eligible FITS remain.

+Existing diagnostic roles and purple-frame database flags are retained as report context, not used as admission requirements.
+This is important when a camera's failure ratios fall outside the configured detector thresholds.
+The only data deliberately excluded before inspection is a standard FITS associated with a successfully repaired frame, because it contains the corrected mosaic.
-Explicit diagnostic role metadata is preferred.
-Standard FITS can also be matched by capture time and compatibility.
-A candidate reference must agree on camera, dimensions, exposure, gain, binning, and Bayer pattern.
-The preceding and following files are selected dynamically, so pairs and triplets can be mixed in one run.
+Untouched diagnostic RAW FITS and standard FITS from Exclude Only remain eligible.
+After staging, the engine opens every selected FITS and performs the same classification, compatibility, and adjacency checks used for uploads, so pairs and triplets can be mixed in one run.

 Database files are staged with filesystem links where possible.
 This consumes no second copy of the FITS data.
 A hard link keeps the selected content stable